Dreamweaver2k/LP-Privacy/README.md

 Note, for the cfg flag, the users can select whatever YOLO model size they want.
 Smaller architectures train and deploy faster.
 Larger architectures may provide better performance.

 ### Final Remarks
 This Repo is a work in progress.
 Currently the unscrambling of obfuscated license plates is not supported in detect.py.
-However, this functionality will be added in the future.

 ### References
 [^1]: Z. Xu et al., “Towards end-to-end license plate detection and recognition: A large dataset and baseline,” in